 A transport layer application may access transport services through the ISO or Internet frameworks.
-This document supports transport access via the XTI interface as it makes use of the timod and tirdwr modules.
-The required functionality for these modules and XTI shall be as defined in the BA_DEV and BA_LIB sections of the System V Interface Definition, Fourth Edition.
+This document supports transport access via the XTI interface as it makes use of the timod module.
+The required functionality for these modules is defined in the BA_DEV section of the System V Interface Definition, Third Edition.
+The definition of XTI is described in the Networking Services volume of the X/Open CAE Specification, Issue 4.

-In order to improve standards conformance and take advantage of the latest technology in XTI interfaces, the TLI interfaces have been moved to Level 2 as noted in the System V Interface Definition, Fourth Edition.
+In order to improve standards conformance and take advantage of the latest technology in XTI interfaces, the TLI interfaces have been DEPRECATED.
 Applications which make use of TLI should migrate to XTI as a replacement.
 TLI is a subset of XTI except where noted.